smitprajapati0301/tic-tac-toe/README.md

 # tic-tac-toe
-this is a tic tac toe game , which is made to learn the js
+this is a tic tac toe game , which is made using js.